HomeArticlesGuideEmail Marketing Guide

 Nonprofit 25-30%

 If your open rate sits well below your industry's range, the cause is more often deliverability than content.
-Before testing subject lines, verify the technical foundation:
+Before testing subject lines, verify the technical foundation.
+SPF (Sender Policy Framework) authorizes which mail servers can send on behalf of your domain.
+DKIM (DomainKeys Identified Mail) cryptographically signs your emails to prove they weren't altered in transit.
+DMARC (Domain-based Message Authentication) tells receiving servers what to do with emails that fail SPF/DKIM checks.

-Once deliverability is confirmed healthy, the next levers are subject line testing, sender name recognition (a recognizable human or brand name outperforms a generic "no-reply" address), and send-time optimization — Tuesday through Thursday around 10am is the most commonly cited best window, though this should be validated against your own audience's behavior.
+Once deliverability is confirmed healthy, the next levers are subject line testing, sender name recognition (a recognizable human or brand name outperforms a generic "no-reply" address), and send-time optimization.
+Tuesday through Thursday around 10am is the most commonly cited best window, though you should validate this against your own audience's behavior.
 Track your trend over time with an Email Open Rate Calculator.

 Subject line patterns worth testing systematically: